dicepencilpaper/emprise/emprise.md

 ### Participants

 A session of Emprise is composed of one to four people that will be playing with their _adventurers_, and one player who is in charge of presenting the situations, scenes, and controlling the rest of the universe's entities.
-This player is known as the _Coordinator_, as they take care of running the game in an orderly fashion and making sure things are fair for everyone.
+This player is known as the _Broker_, as they take care of running the game in an orderly fashion and making sure things are fair for everyone.

 ### Components needed

 To set up and play a game of Emprise, you will need the following:

-* Paper for noting the adventurer's stats and description, and for the Coordinator to take notes.
+* Paper for noting the adventurer's stats and description, and for the Broker to take notes.
 Any type of paper works.
 * Pencils or pens for writing.
 * At least one full set of polyhedral dice: d4, d6, d8, d10, d12, and d20.
 However, it is ideal if every participant has their own set of dice.